A New Book!

 Twelve Days at Silverleaf?

-The book is available in paperback at all online retailers and will soon be available in ebook format.
+The book is available in paperback and paperback at all online retailers.
+Ebook versions can also be ordered through Smashwords.

 Children’s Books: I have written four children’s books.